rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching - Containerization.md

-In order to cleanup and setup fresh again on single node with data,config from previous deployment
+In order to cleanup and setup fresh again on single node with data, config from previous deployment

 ```shell
 #Down all data and pods,deploy,cm,secrets with deleting config,data,logs